Renville County Broadband Profile 2022: Red rating: Ranking out 81 of 87

 county 25/3 253 rank 100/20 10020 rank Gig gig rank Providers

-At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 24 locations in Big Stone County.
-The majority of locations will get a satellite, which does not qualify as served in the MN statute.
+At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 37 locations in Polk County.
+However, all the locations will get a satellite, which does not qualify as served in the MN statute.

 There is still Line Extension funding yet to be distributed, which helps connect handfuls of houses just beyond existing infrastructure.
-(Big Stone doesn’t have a history of benefitting from Line Extension awards but they might help.)
+(Polk has not benefitted from earlier Line Extension awards.
+So that strategy may be worth considering.)
 There have been changes with local and national broadband providers, which also leads to uncertainty.

 2025 2024 2023 2022 2021 2020 2019 2018 2017